NEAP is the Mental Health Act approving body for the north of England.

 Approximately 2,500 practitioners are included in the north of England region.

-It is the panel’s role to ensure that applicants meet the requirements for approved clinician and/or Section 12(2) under the Mental Health Act 1983 (as amended 2007).
+The panel makes sure applicants meet the requirements for approved clinician and/or Section 12(2) approval under the Mental Health Act 1983 (as amended 2007).

 The panel is made up of consultant psychiatrists, GPs, forensic medical examiners (FMEs) and other professional groups who consider applications for both Section 12(2) and approved clinician approval, as specified within the Secretary of State instructions (2015).

-Vice chair north west – Dr Micha Mockett
+• Vice chair north west – Dr Mischa Mockett

-There are also approx. 60 panel members across the north of England.
+There are also approximately 60 panel members across the north of England.